-SoftBank Group Corp., commonly known as SoftBank, is a leading multinational conglomerate headquartered in Tokyo, Japan.
-Founded in 1981, the company has evolved from a software distributor to a powerhouse in the telecommunications and technology sectors, with significant operations across Asia, the United States, and Europe.
-SoftBank is renowned for its diverse portfolio, which includes telecommunications, internet services, and investment in innovative technology companies.
-Its unique approach to venture capital, exemplified by the SoftBank Vision Fund, has positioned it as a key player in the global tech landscape.
-Notable achievements include substantial investments in companies like Alibaba and Uber, solidifying its market position as a formidable investor in the digital economy.
-With a commitment to fostering technological advancement, SoftBank continues to shape the future of various industries.
+SoftBank Group Corp., commonly known as SoftBank, is a leading multinational conglomerate headquartered in Tokyo, Japan (JP).
+Founded in 1981, the company has evolved into a powerhouse in the telecommunications and technology sectors, with significant operations across Asia, the United States, and Europe.
+SoftBank is renowned for its diverse portfolio, which includes mobile communications, internet services, and investment in technology firms through its Vision Fund.
+The company has achieved notable milestones, such as the acquisition of Sprint and significant stakes in companies like Alibaba and Uber, positioning itself as a key player in the global tech landscape.
+With a commitment to innovation and a unique approach to investment, SoftBank continues to shape the future of technology and telecommunications, solidifying its status as a market leader.

 How does Softbank's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.